10+ Addictive Spanish Magazines You Can Read for Free

-It’s the best place to go for modern book recommendations, summaries and analyses.
+It’s the best place for modern book recommendations, summaries and analyses.
 The main features include incisive interviews with well-known and respected modern authors, directors and artists.

-The expanse of topics is wide-ranging, and this magazine will allow you to explore large selections of articles on popular and niche topics.
+The expanse of topics is wide-ranging, and this magazine will allow you to explore extensive selections of articles on popular and niche topics.
 The website will also allow you access to premium video content and arts-related current events coverage.

-5. Cocina Fácil
+6. Cocina Fácil